 - Hard Drive:22GB HD space

 - Other Requirements: The following graphics cards are not supported: ATI X1xxx series, ATI HD2xxx series, Intel GMA series, Intel HD3000, NVIDIA 7xxx series, NVIDIA 8xxx series, NVIDIA 9400 and NVIDIA 3xx series.
 The following cards require you to have 8GB of system RAM: Intel HD4000.

 - RAM: 8 GB

 - Spotty Multiplayer

-Total War: Shogun 2 is one of the best all-around strategy games on the market, and definitely the best of the Total War series.
+Total War: Shogun 2 is one of the best all-around strategy games on the market, and used to be the top Total War game until Warhammer was released.
 The gameplay is extremely impressive, and even new players can easily get into a rhythm with this game.
 This game guarantees hours and hours of gameplay.
 None of them repetitive.